What are headaches?

-For those who experience chronic headaches, a provider can prescribe both preventive and acute treatments to prevent and ease headache pain.
+For those who experience chronic headaches, a provider can prescribe different treatments to prevent and to ease headache pain.
 Additionally, some have found cognitive behavioral therapy and acupuncture to be helpful in preventing headaches and providing pain relief.

 However, for those experiencing a sudden, extremely painful headache (i.e., the worst headache of your life) occurring with slurred speech, facial paralysis, vision loss, confusion, high fever, stiff neck, nausea, vomiting, or other alarming symptoms, seeking immediate medical help is advised.

 How can I prevent headaches from occurring?

 Incorporating healthy lifestyle behaviors may also help reduce the likelihood of some headaches, which include:

 - Drinking more water — dehydration can cause headaches.

 - Eating regular meals — fasting and low blood sugar can trigger headaches as well.